Semantic indexing

 Notes are split on heading boundaries with a soft cap of 2000 characters per chunk by default.
 A note longer than that gets multiple chunks; a short note becomes a single chunk.
 The chunk size is configurable in SemanticIndexService, but changing it forces a full rebuild because chunk offsets shift.

-PDF indexing is off by default.
-Enabling it adds OCR for image-only PDFs, which is slower and error-prone.
+Binary document indexing (PDF, PPTX, XLSX, DOCX) is off by default.
+Enabling it adds parsing per format, plus an OCR fallback for image-only PDFs that is slower and error-prone.

 Embedding